openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/connecting_openMINDS_instances.rst

      "name": "Vogon Constructor Fleet, Earth Demolition Subdivision" }

-The link is written as a JSON object that contains an ``"@id"`` key-value pair referencing the identifier of the target instance.

 Embedded typed objects
 ######################

 Some properties expect embedded objects instead of links.

-For example, the Organization schema defines the property `membership`_, which expects an embedded object array with items of type `Membership schema`_.
+For example, the Organization schema defines the property `membership`_, which expects an embedded object array with items of schema type `Membership`_.

 Although a Membership object is defined by its own schema, its properties are directly provided within the Organization instance: